MikroElektronika/mikrosdk_click_v2/clicks/servo/DETAILS.md

 ## Examples Description

-> This app sets servo motor at three different positions 0, 90, 180.
+> This app shows how the servo motor can be controled by the click board.

 **The demo application is composed of two sections :**